 - PostgreSQL database Stored procedure or function name which you want to execute.

-get_production_Deployment in PostgreSQL which returns a list of employee records who deployed code changes in the production environment.
+get_production_Deployment in PostgreSQL, which returns a list of employee records who deployed code changes in the production environment.

 CREATE OR REPLACE FUNCTION get_production_deployment(appId integer) RETURNS TABLE(empId INTEGER, empName VARCHAR, designation VARCHAR) AS $ BEGIN RETURN QUERY SELECT employee.id, employee.name, employee.designation FROM employee where employee.id = (SELECT empId FROM prod_movement where prod_movement.appId = appId) END; $ LANGUAGE plpgsql;

 Steps to call PostgreSQL Function and stored procedure from Python

 We are using a psycopg2 module to execute the PostgreSQL function in Python.

 Install psycopg2 using

 - Execute the stored procedure or function

-cursor.callproc('Function_or_procedure_name',[IN and OUT parameters,])
+cursor.callproc('Function_name',[IN and OUT parameters,])

 OUTparameters must be separated by commas.

 Process The result returned by the

 callproc().
 It may be database rows or just an affected row count.
 Alternatively, it can be anything as per the implementation of the function.

 Example to execute PostgreSQL Function and stored procedure

 get_production_Deployment, which accepts the application id as an IN parameter and returning its employee id, employee name, and designation as the OUT parameters.

-import psycopg2 from psycopg2 import Error try: ps_connection = psycopg2.connect(user="postgres", password="pass@#29", host="127.0.0.1", port="5432", database="postgres_db") cursor = ps_connection.cursor() # call stored procedure cursor.callproc('get_production_Deployment', [72, ]) print("fechting Employee details who pushed changes to the production from function") result = cursor.fetchall() for row in result: print("Id = ", row, ) print("Name = ", row) print("Designation = ", row) except (Exception, psycopg2.DatabaseError) as error: print("Error while connecting to PostgreSQL", error) finally: # closing database connection. if(ps_connection): cursor.close() ps_connection.close() print("PostgreSQL connection is closed")
+import psycopg2 try: ps_connection = psycopg2.connect(user="postgres", password="pass@#29", host="127.0.0.1", port="5432", database="postgres_db") cursor = ps_connection.cursor() # call stored procedure cursor.callproc('get_production_Deployment', [72, ]) print("fechting Employee details who pushed changes to the production from function") result = cursor.fetchall() for row in result: print("Id = ", row, ) print("Name = ", row) print("Designation = ", row) except (Exception, psycopg2.DatabaseError) as error: print("Error while connecting to PostgreSQL", error) finally: # closing database connection. if ps_connection: cursor.close() ps_connection.close() print("PostgreSQL connection is closed")

 fechting Employee details who pushed changes to the production from function Id = 23 Name = Scot Designation = Application Developer PostgreSQL connection is closed

 execute() method of the cursor object to call a stored procedure.
 So you can directly execute the following query to call stored procedure instead of using

 cursor.execute("SELECT * FROM get_production_Deployment( %s); ", (appId, ))